jvann94/openautoimage/README.md

 # Future features

+### Bluetooth

+Currently there is a problem with raspbian playing audio over bluetooth. the speaker pairs and connects. pulse recognizes it as an audio device and plays to it but no audio comes from the speaker.

 ### Backup camera

   To add a backup camera to the system it would consist of a cheap NTSC camera that the pi switched to when it seas the reverse rights come one. it would watch a GPIO pin and wait for it to go high and then run the command to open the feed from a USB capture card.